-SHUTDOWN\KAPPA is used to control discharge rate oscillations when the flow rate from the aquifer is less than the specified flow rate from the aquifer to the well.
+- shutdown_theta-value that defines the weight applied to discharge rate for wells that limit the water level in a discharging well (defined using the HEAD_LIMIT keyword in the stress period data).
+SHUTDOWN_THETA is used to control discharge rate oscillations when the flow rate from the aquifer is less than the specified flow rate from the aquifer to the well.
+Values range between 0.0 and 1.0, and larger values increase the weight (decrease under-relaxation) applied to the well discharge rate.
+The HEAD_LIMIT option has been included to facilitate backward compatibility with previous versions of MODFLOW but use of the RATE_SCALING option instead of the HEAD_LIMIT option is recommended.
+By default, SHUTDOWN_THETA is 0.7. - shutdown_kappa-value that defines the weight applied to discharge rate for wells that limit the water level in a discharging well (defined using the HEAD_LIMIT keyword in the stress period data).
+SHUTDOWN_KAPPA is used to control discharge rate oscillations when the flow rate from the aquifer is less than the specified flow rate from the aquifer to the well.
 Values range between 0.0 and 1.0, and larger values increase the weight applied to the well discharge rate.
-The HEAD\LIMIT option has been included to facilitate backward compatibility with previous versions of MODFLOW but use of the RATE\SCALING option instead of the HEAD\LIMIT option is recommended.
-By default, SHUTDOWN\KAPPA is 0.0001.

-TS6-keyword to specify that record corresponds to a time-series file.

-ts6\filename-defines a time-series file defining time series that can be used to assign time-varying values.
-See the "Time-Variable Input" section for instructions on using the time-series capability.

-OBS6-keyword to specify that record corresponds to an observations file.

-obs6\filename-name of input file to define observations for the MAW package.
+The HEAD_LIMIT option has been included to facilitate backward compatibility with previous versions of MODFLOW but use of the RATE_SCALING option instead of the HEAD_LIMIT option is recommended.
+By default, SHUTDOWN_KAPPA is 0.0001. - TS6-keyword to specify that record corresponds to a time-series file. - FILEIN-keyword to specify that an input filename is expected next. - ts6_filename-defines a time-series file defining time series that can be used to assign time-varying values.
+See the "Time-Variable Input" section for instructions on using the time-series capability. - OBS6-keyword to specify that record corresponds to an observations file. - obs6_filename-name of input file to define observations for the MAW package.
 See the "Observation utility" section for instructions for preparing observation input files.
-Table 21 lists observation type(s) supported by the MAW package.

-MOVER-keyword to indicate that this instance of the MAW Package can be used with the Water Mover (MVR) Package.
+Tables 30 and 31 lists observation type(s) supported by the MAW package. - MOVER-keyword to indicate that this instance of the MAW Package can be used with the Water Mover (MVR) Package.
 When the MOVER option is specified, additional memory is allocated within the package to store the available, provided, and received water.